jpanikulam/experiments/planning/readme.md

 [ ] Make a vehicle walk *like it is heavy*
 [ ] Plan for a rolling ball
 [ ] Make a plane fly like it's heavy
+[ ] How do we prohibit kinematically incompatible motion in a closed kinematic chain?

 # Simulation